 The convenience of a candle for providing soft area lighting is virtually unmatched.
 A candle may be lit easily by any source of flame and then set around handily on any surface that is convenient where it will burn gently for hours on end.

-The soft flicker of a candle’s flame furnishes a gentle orange glow that is eminently suited for human eyesight, especially compared to the harsh, blue white glare of LEDs.
+The soft flicker of a candle’s flame furnishes a gentle orange glow that is eminently suited for human eyesight, especially compared to the harsh, blue-white glare of LEDs.

 Candles are also simple.
 There isn’t really anything to break or go wrong assuming the candle is not squashed or broken.
-Even if it is, that wax and the wick that it surrounded can be melted and reformed until it is good as new, or nearly so.
+Even if it is, that wax and the wick that it surrounds can be melted and reformed until it is good as new, or nearly so.

-There are no circuit boards to worry about, no batteries or battery compartments to furnish or fuss over and no fretting over brightness settings or switching.
+There are no circuit boards to worry about, no batteries or battery compartments to furnish or fuss over, and no fretting over brightness settings or switching.
 A candle is lit, provides as much light and heat as it provides, and that’s all.